1. Simple SIR model with gamma distributed lengths of stay

 - \(N\): total population size, \(N = S + I + R\)

-- \(\beta\): the product of contact rates and transmission probability; usually we define \(\lambda =\frac{\beta I_{t}}{N}\) as the force of infection
+- \(\beta\): the product of contact rates and transmission probability; usually we define \(\lambda =\frac{\beta I(t)}{N}\) as the force of infection

 - \(\gamma\): recovery rate

-Usually to solve the model easier we make an assumption that the recovery rate \(\gamma\) is constant, this will leads to an exponentially distributed length of stay i.e most individuals recover after 1 day being infected.
+For mathematical simplicity, modelers typically assume that the recovery rate \(\gamma\) is constant, this will leads to an exponentially distributed length of stay i.e most individuals recover after 1 day being infected.

 A more realistic length of stay distribution can look like this, of which most patients recovered after 4 days.
 We defined this using a gamma distribution with shape = 3 and rate = 1/2.